 For processed products such as sausages, dairy products or pastries, different recipes lead to considerable differences in the nutritional values.

 The total weight of the nutrients is not always 100 g exactly.
 There are various reasons for this:

 - The information is based on 100 ml and the food is more or less dense than 1.
 For example, a density > 1g/ml means that 100 ml is heavier than 100 g and the total weight of the nutrients therefore exceeds 100 g.

 - The individual pieces of information come from different analyses and/or sources.
 Deviations of +/- 5% are tolerated.

-If individual nutritional value data exist for a food (e.g. on packaging or company websites) then, in general, those are to be preferred to the generic¹ information in the Swiss Food Composition Database.
+If nutritional values are shown for a given food (e.g. on its packaging or on the company website) they generally have to be based on the generic entries1 found in the Swiss Food Composition Database.

-The quantities declared on packaging also represent average values that have been analysed or calculated (e.g. with the help of the Swiss Food Composition Database).
-They must reflect the nutrient content at the time of delivery (i.e. up to the end of the sell-by date or expiry date) and must refer to the edible prepared food.
+Likewise, the quantities expressed on the packaging represent average values that have been analysed or calculated (e.g. by using the Swiss Food Composition Database).
+They must reflect the nutrient contents at the time of sale (or at the sell-by or latest consumption date) and refer to the foods that are ready to eat.

 1) By generic foods, we mean general/ordinary foods with no link to a specific manufacturer or provider.